-Interested in seeing more of our cancer research antibodies in action?
-The following three studies have all successfully utilized different Atlas Antibodies products to suggest or identify new biomarkers for different cancers.
+Are you interested in seeing more of our antibodies in action?
+The following three studies have successfully utilized our antibodies to suggest or identify new biomarkers for different human cancers.
+Keep reading.

 1. IgG Fc binding protein (FCGBP) is downregulated in metastatic lesions and predicts survival in metastatic colorectal cancer patients (Yuan et al. 2021)

-- This study utilized our anti-FCGBP polyclonal antibody (HPA003564) for IHC on FFPE-processed human tumor tissues.
+- This study utilized our anti-FCGBP polyclonal antibody (HPA003564) in IHC on FFPE-processed human tumor tissues.

 2. Soluble protein tyrosine phosphatase receptor type Z (PTPRZ) in cerebrospinal fluid is a potential diagnostic marker for glioma (Yamanoi et al. 2020)